Meg 2: The Trench: Plot

 DJ, Mac, and Mana One analyst Jess discover that the rescue pod has been sabotaged, forcing the crew to use exosuits to walk toward Montes' station, with only four of them surviving the journey.
 Jess reveals herself as a traitor and attempts to remotely kill the four, but they escape in a submersible.
 As the crew surfaces, they discover that the rupture from earlier has caused several Trench creatures, including the three Megs, lizard-like creatures known as Snappers and a giant octopus to escape to the surface.

-Jess is devoured by a Meg when it bites through a window thought to be "Meg-proof."
-Jonas’ team escapes to a nearby resort, Fun Island.
-Driscoll, Montes, and the mercenaries arrive at Fun Island to kill Jonas' crew, but are attacked by the Snappers, who devour Driscoll.
-Jonas' group splits to evacuate the tourists as the Megs and the octopus attack.
-Jonas kills the beta Meg before being attacked by Montes.
-He knocks Montes into the mouth of the alpha Meg to be eaten.
-Jiuming creates a bomb out of fertilizer and takes over Driscoll's helicopter with Mac.
+Jess is devoured by a Meg; Jonas’ team escapes to a nearby resort, Fun Island.
+Driscoll, Montes, and the mercenaries arrive at Fun Island to kill Jonas' crew, but are attacked by the Snappers, who eat Driscoll.
+As the Megs and octopus attack, Jonas kills the beta Meg and knocks Montes into the mouth of the alpha Meg to be eaten when Montes attacks him.

-The octopus takes down the helicopter and Jiuming injures it with his bomb, attracting Haiqi, who kills the octopus.
-Jonas uses one of the helicopter's rotors to fatally impale the alpha Meg.
-Haiqi heads towards Jonas, Jiuming, and Mac, but Jiuming uses his training signals to redirect her to a pod of dolphins.
-As the group settles on the beach and celebrates their survival, Rigas mentions the possibility that Haiqi is pregnant.
+Jiuming injures the octopus, attracting Haiqi, who kills the octopus.
+Jonas uses a helicopter rotor from Driscoll's crashed helicopter to fatally impale the alpha Meg.
+Haiqi heads towards Jonas, Jiuming, and Mac, but Jiuming uses his training signals to redirect her.
+As the group celebrates their survival, they realize the possibility that Haiqi is pregnant.